 Add a powerful description, image, and Search engine information.
 It may take time to do this manually, but over time you will want to have this as you grow your small shop to a hopefully strong brand.

 The other sizable perk of going with the Shopify platform is its plethora of preinstalled applications.
 There are some solid providers in the marketing place, from Mailchimp (email marketing), Beetailer (Social media ecommerce – 3rd party sales), Shipstation (Fulfillment service), StoreLocator, and eCommHub (inventory management).
-The applications can be as little as a two-click installations and provide an easy API connection to the service.
+The applications can be as little as two-click installations and provide an easy API connection to the service.

 Some of the negatives that I have come into contact with are the lack of styles and look and feel that you have access to.
 While you have small modifications you can make to preexisting themes such as logos, colors, and fonts, you can not brand the website for high-fidelity designs.

 Another negative is that the users are a bit upset with how expensive the add-ons can become.
 Since Shopify is focused on minimalism right out the box, most store owners have to buy add-ons to increase the functionality of their store.

 Lastly, and this is from the developer within me (yes, I do development as well) is that the checkout of any store is NOT on your domain.
 Rather, it forwards to the checkout.shopify.com URL.
 It’s possible that seeing the domain change may scare off some customers, but I haven’t seen any studies to verify the claim.